spatie/twitter-labs/README.md

 ## Usage

-Currently only the filtered stream endpoints are implemented.
-We're accepting PRs for the other features Twitter Labs exposes.
+Currently, only the filtered stream endpoints are implemented.
+We accept PRs for the other features Twitter Labs exposes.

 ### Filtered stream

-Twitter Labs filtered stream API docs: https://developer.twitter.com/en/docs/labs/filtered-stream/overview
+You can find the Twitter Labs filtered stream API docs [here](https://developer.twitter.com/en/docs/labs/filtered-stream/overview).

 Twitter's filtered stream consists of one streaming endpoint that returns tweets in realtime and three endpoints to control what tweets are included in the realtime endpoint: